 - Twenty-two percent said they drank 8 cups or more

-Those who drank the least water were also less likely to pursue other healthful behaviors, such as consuming fresh fruits and vegetables.
+Those who drank the least water were also

 Some have raised concerns that consuming too much water could be dangerous.